Akiyoshi Cave

 Detailed Information

-Akiyoshidai is home to over 400 limestone caves.
-Among them, Akiyoshido Cave stands out as the largest, stretching approximately 8.8 kilometers long, making it the largest limestone cave in Japan.
-The entrance to the cave opens into the Hirogaya area, with a height of 20 meters and a width of 8 meters, from which a substantial amount of underground water gushes forth.
-The interior of the cave is vast, with a space known as "Senjyozaki" reaching 30 meters in height and 100 meters in width, while its widest point spans 200 meters, creating a massive chamber.
-Exploration of Akiyoshido Cave began during the Meiji era and continues to this day.
+Akiyoshidai has more than 400 limestone caves.
+Among them, Akiyoshido is a particularly large giant cavern, measuring about 8.8 kilometers in total length, making it the largest limestone cave in Japan.
+The cave entrance opens onto Hirotani Polje, and is 20 meters high and 8 meters wide, from which a large amount of groundwater flows out.
+The interior spaces of the cave are enormous; at “Sengajo,” the ceiling is 30 meters high and the width is 100 meters, with the widest part reaching 200 meters, forming a विशाल underground chamber.
+Exploration of Akiyoshido has been carried out since the Meiji era and continues to this day.

 #Waterfalls, valleys, limestone caves